What does a Aircraft Mechanic do?

 Is becoming a Aircraft Mechanic a good career path?

-Working as an aircraft mechanic has its own set of benefits and challenges.
+Working as an aircraft mechanic has its own set of advantages and challenges.
 Understanding these can help someone decide if this career is right for them.
 Here are some pros and cons to consider.

 - Pros: